DevAOC/learning-notes/README.md

 1. Never give up when faced with a difficult task

-2. Consult peers and superiors when trying to get another view of on a problem
+2. Consult peers and superiors when trying to get another view on a problem

 3. Be positive in all aspects of learning and life